kdalanon/LLM-AutoHotkey-Assistant/README.md

 ### isCustomPrompt

-Setting this to `isCustomPrompt: true` will allow the prompt to show an input box to write custom messages.
+Setting this to `isCustomPrompt: true` will allow the prompt to show an input box to write custom prompts.
 Remove it if you don't need Custom Prompt functionality.

 ![image](https://github.com/user-attachments/assets/951a3133-bf21-44e6-8959-b98ab26bbbb1)